SometimesRain/MonogameDistanceFont/documentation.md

 }
 ```

-If you have a resizable window or you allow fullscreen toggling, you need to inform the font renderer of the window size change unless you want the text to stretch.
+If you have a resizable window or you allow fullscreen toggling, you need to inform the font renderer of the window size changes unless you want the text to stretch.

 ```C#
 public Game1()